salsita/ng2-if-media/README.md

 ## Configuration

-By default, `ngIfMedia` has no abstract configuration and you can use it freely with direct values (eg. `<=640px`) or 3rd party presets.
+By default, `ng-if-media` has no abstract configuration and you can use it freely with direct values (eg. `<=640px`) or 3rd party presets.
 Since project requirements can get very specific, supplying your own custom breakpoints is the most expected usecase.

 You can either create flexible breakpoints that utilize `<, >, =` logical operators (with precision), specify media types and append static suffixes: